 Scenario analysis is a what-if analysis in which a model's output is calculated for a number of scenarios.
 Scenario analysis is most commonly used in finance to estimate the expected value of an investment in a number of situations (such as best case scenario, base case scenario and worst case scenario).

-Scenario analysis is more complex than sensitivity analysis because in scenario analysis all inputs are changed towards one extreme while in sensitivity analysis only one input is changed while keeping the other constant.
+Scenario analysis differs from sensitivity analysis in that it allows for changing more than one variables at once while sensitivity analysis measures the effect of change in one variable while keeping all other factors constant.
 Scenario analysis is quite similar to simulation analysis but less complex because most often it considers only the two extreme and one base case scenarios.

 Scenario analysis of an investment would involve the following steps: